apollographql/apollo/docs/source/guides/file-uploads.md

 ### File upload options

-There are several file upload options that you can pass into the Apollo Server constructor.
+The `ApolloServer` constructor supports the following configuration properties.
 They are:

 - `maxFieldSize`: represents allowed non-file multipart form field size in bytes.
 - `maxFileSize`: represents the allowed file size in bytes.